tolikshus/concept-drift/README.md

    pip install -r requirements.txt
    ```

+3. **Acquire Mendeley Data API Credentials** (required for data loading):
+   - Register your app at the [Mendeley Developer Portal](https://www.mendeley.com/) and obtain Client ID and Client Secret
+   - Store your credentials securely:
+     - For Google Colab: Save as userdata with keys `mendeley-id` and `mendeley-key`
+     - For local environment: Use environment variables or a secure configuration file
+   - The notebook uses client_credentials grant type to obtain access tokens automatically
+   - See the [Mendeley Data API documentation](https://data.mendeley.com/api/docs/) for detailed instructions

 ## Directory Structure
 - `notebooks/`
   - `concept-drift-data-load.ipynb`: Data loading and preprocessing from Mendeley dataset repository.